Foundation Models in Autonomous Driving: A Survey on Scenario Generation and Scenario Analysis: Related Work Contributions

-Further, \textbf{\glspl{wm}} ~\cite{ha2018world} were introduced to learn compact representations of interactive environments.
-These models typically consist of three components: a vision encoder (e.g., variational autoencoder (VAE)), a memory module (e.g., recurrent neural networks (RNN)), and a controller (e.g., evolution strategies).
-Recent advancements integrate \glspl{fm} into these modules, e.g., replacing the vision or memory modules with \glspl{dm}~\cite{wang2024drivedreamer} or \glspl{llm}~\cite{DriveDreamer2_2024} to enhance their reasoning capabilities and realism.
-These integrated models can learn the dynamics of the environment from multimodal inputs (e.g., text, video, sensor data) and generate actionable representations for downstream tasks such as scenario generation, planning, and control.
+Finally, \textbf{\glspl{wm}}~\cite{ha2018world} were developed to learn compact representations of interactive environments.
+Classical \glspl{wm} combine vision encoders (e.g., \glspl{vae}) with recurrent memory modules (e.g., \glspl{rnn}) and lightweight controllers (e.g., Evolution Strategies) to enable \emph{future prediction}, such as forecasting video frames or rolling out latent state trajectories.
+Recent \glspl{wm} designs integrate \glspl{fm} into their components, e.g., by replacing encoders or memory modules with \glspl{dm}~\cite{wang2024drivedreamer} or \glspl{llm}~\cite{DriveDreamer2_2024}, thus potentially unifying perception, reasoning, and generation in the same framework.
+Overall, this inter-connected evolution represents a progression from modality-specific \glspl{fm} to general multimodal systems for holistic environmental understanding and interaction.